-Students at the School of Business and Economics should please refer to the Office for International Relations in Nuremberg.
+Students at the School of Business, Economics and Society should please refer to the Office for International Relations in Nuremberg.

 Make a consultation appointment with your Erasmus departmental coordinator.
 Come prepared (you must already have decided on your first choice country and university).
 Ask about the application procedure (required qualifications, application deadlines, documents to be submitted).